 - Please read the Sanction Overview before applying for a BCSSA Sanction.

 - Complete the online BCSSA Sanction Request Form.

-- The BCSSA Office will email a Sanction Certificate and an invoice for the $75 Sanction Fee to the Meet Coordinator and Club Treasurer.
-If the Sanction Fee has not been received at the BCSSA Office by the date of the event, the club will be invoiced an additional $75.
+- BCSSA will email a Sanction Certificate and an invoice for the $75 Sanction Fee to the Meet Coordinator and Club Treasurer.
+If the Sanction Fee has not been received at by BCSSA by the date of the event, the club will be invoiced an additional $75.